lupyuen/pinetime-rust-mynewt/rust/app/src/bloc.md

     try {
       //  Load data from PineTime over Bluetooth LE final Device device = await deviceRepository.getDevice(event.device);
-      //  Move to the DeviceLoadSuccess state, which renders the Device Summary Widget yield DeviceLoadSuccess(device: device);
+      //  Move to the DeviceLoadSuccess State, which renders the Device Summary Widget yield DeviceLoadSuccess(device: device);
     } catch (_) {
-      yield DeviceLoadFailure();
+      //  In case of error, move to the DeviceLoadFailure State yield DeviceLoadFailure();
     }
   }